dumyy/handpose/README.md

 - pillow
 - some other packages important

-our code is tested in Ubuntu 14.04 and 16.04 enviroment with GTX 1080 and RTX 2080 TI
+our code is tested in Ubuntu 14.04 and 16.04 environment with GTX 1080 and RTX 2080 TI

 ## Data Reprocessing